 If we rely on consent, you may withdraw it at any time, but this will not affect the lawfulness of processing before withdrawal.

-13. California Notice at Collection and California Privacy Rights
+13. California Notice and California Privacy Rights

 This section applies to California residents and supplements the rest of this Privacy Policy.

-Categories of personal information we may collect
+a.
+Categories of personal information

+b.
 Purposes for collection and use

+d.
 Sale or sharing

+e.
 Sensitive personal information

 We do not use or disclose sensitive personal information for the purpose of inferring characteristics about individuals.

+f.
 Retention

+g.
 California rights

 California residents may have the right to: